supervisely/developer-portal/getting-started/python-sdk-tutorials/images/multispectral-images.md

 {% endhint %}

-The Supervisely annotation JSON format gives you the easy access to the necessary parameters while grouping the images.
-To feel the power of this instrument, let's imagine the sitation, when you have already download the project and opened the `meta.json` file:
+The Supervisely annotation JSON format gives you easy access to the necessary parameters while grouping the images.
+To feel the power of this instrument, let's imagine the situation, when you have already downloaded the project and opened the `meta.json` file:

 ```json
 {